-Chamber is a complex miniature-space effect resembling an echo chamber at its smaller settings and, at its larger ones, a small performance space with a more rapid build-up of reflection density than Hall.
+Chamber is a complex

+miniature-space effect resembling an echo chamber at its smaller settings and, at its larger ones, a small performance space with a more rapid build-up of reflection density than Hall.
 Room is a very useful tool for adding a room sound to recorded music or speech, making it easy to match a studio recording of dialog to a typical room environment.
 It can be used to simulate the ambience of very small rooms without the colorations often found in actual spaces of that size.

-Plate mimics the sound of classic, metal, reverb plates with high initial diffusion and a relatively bright, colored sound.
+Plate mimics the sound of of classic, metal, reverb plates with high initial diffusion and a relatively bright, colored sound.
 For this reason, they are designed to be heard as part of the music, mellowing and thickening the initial sound itself.
-The Plate sound is what most people associate with the classic PCM60 reverb.
-It is especially useful for vocals in all types of popular music.
+The Plate sound is what most people associate with the Worc reverb, and it is useful for all popular music.